JASory/machine-prime/README.md

 Machine prime is a simple efficient primality test for 64-bit integers, constructed in a reproducible manner with the [f-analysis](https://github.com/JASory/f-analysis) library, and Feitsma/Galway's base-2 pseudoprime table.
 (Note that while f-analysis does use this library, it is not a circular dependency as it is not actually used in the computations to produce the fermat bases or hashtable.
-It is primarily to strip primes from a set of integers before evaluation, and some heuristic pseudoprime generation)
+It is primarily to strip primes from a set of integers before evaluation, and some heuristic pseudoprime generation).

 Two functions are provided with a C-style api to enable calling in other languages.

 - is_prime
 - is_prime_wc (worst case)

-is_prime is optimised for the average case and is intended as a general primality test. is_prime_wc is optimised for the worst case and is intended to be used in functions that the number is already suspected to be prime. for instance factorisation where trial division has already been performed.
+is_prime is optimised for the average case and is intended as a general primality test. is_prime_wc is optimised for the worst case and is intended to be used in functions that the number is already suspected to be prime.
+For instance factorisation where trial division has already been performed.
 It performs absolutely minimal checks, and is permitted to have a handful of known failure points leaving it up to the user to decide if it is necessary to expend the cost to check for them.

 This function api will never change. is_prime will always correctly evaluate any 64-bit integer, however is_prime_wc  failure points may change.